Tipser/slate/docs-v3/elements/source/includes/_components.md

 ### `ProductTitle`

-Displays the name and the brand of the product
+Displays the name and the brand of the product.

 ```jsx
 <ModularProduct productId="5c751cf82d3f3b0001bcec8c">